Marine Corporal receives Victory Motorcycle; Volunteers, Dignitaries send support to Ronald Reagan Strike Group

 Pandya told Cheek he was proud to represent Victory Motorcycles and speak on his co-workers’ behalf.
 “The motorcycle community has always cherished the ‘Freedom to Ride,’ a privilege guaranteed by the efforts and sacrifice of our heroes in the Military,” he said.
 “We all thank you for what you, and every member of the Armed Forces have done for those of us lucky enough to live in the United States of America,” he said.

-Cheek expressed his heartfelt thanks to Victory for the motorcycle and to the Operation Gratitude volunteers for their dedication and support.
+Cheek expressed his heartfelt thanks for the motorcycle and for the dedication of the Operation Gratitude volunteers and supporters.
 Responding to a young woman who called him a hero, Cheek recalled the Marines who did not return from Afghanistan.
 “I’m no hero,” he said.
 “Heroes are those men who stood beside me in the Valley of Death and gave their lives for freedom.”

 Reagan, the President’s son, read a letter he had received that morning from the Commanding Officer of USS Reagan, Captain T.W.
 Burke.
 “Care packages from home are always a welcome surprise and we appreciate everything that Operation Gratitude does to support our Military,” Burke wrote.